The Lady Eve: Awards and honors

-The Writers Guild of America ranked its screenplay as the 52nd best ever written.

-Influences
+Influence

 In 1956, the plot of The Lady Eve was recycled for the film The Birds and the Bees starring George Gobel, Mitzi Gaynor and David Niven.
 Preston Sturges received a co-writer credit for the film, although he did not actually participate in the project.

-The plot was also employed as the model for Corrupting Dr. Nice, a 1997 science fiction novel by John Kessel involving time travel.
+The plot was employed as the model for Corrupting Dr. Nice, a 1997 science fiction novel by John Kessel involving time travel.

-Barbara Stanwyck's Jean Harrington was one of the key reference points James Mangold came up with for Phoebe Waller-Bridge to employ in her performance as Helena Shaw in the upcoming 2023 film Indiana Jones and the Dial of Destiny, the fifth and last Indiana Jones movie.
+Barbara Stanwyck's Jean Harrington was one of the key reference points that James Mangold came up with for Phoebe Waller-Bridge to employ in her performance as Helena Shaw in the 2023 film Indiana Jones and the Dial of Destiny, the fifth and last Indiana Jones movie.